RMRoettenbacher/SAUCES/README.md

 Included
 * A script to run all of the processes of interest.
-* A process to apply
+* A process to apply...